Shreyas-dotcom/DJITello_FaceTracking/README.md

   - DJITellopy
   - CV2
   - Numpy
-  -Time
+  - Time

-You will need a DJI Tello Drone to do this...
+You will need a DJI Tello Drone to do this.

 Video: https://www.youtube.com/watch?v=URSCmWMIkE4&t=156s